Facial Action Unit Detection Using Attention and Relation Learning: ARL for Facial AU Detection

-where $\star$ denotes the element-wise multiplication of each feature map channel and the spatial attention weights, and $\mathbf{f}_i^{(4)}$ is generated by applying convolution on $\mathbf{f}_i^{(3)}$.
-As shown in Figures~\ref{fig:attention_framework} and~\ref{fig:attention_relation}, the finally learned AU related feature $\mathbf{f}_i^{(p)}$ is extracted by processing $\mathbf{f}_i^{(s)}$ with a convolutional layer and a Global Average Pooling layer.
-Note that $\mathbf{f}_i^{(1)}$, $\mathbf{f}_i^{(c)}$, $\mathbf{f}_i^{(3)}$, and $\mathbf{f}_i^{(s)}$ are all followed by BN and ReLU.
-With CRF-RNN, our proposed relation learning method exploits the relations between each pair of pixels to refine spatial pixel-wise attentions.
+where $\star$ denotes the element-wise multiplication of each feature map channel and the spatial attention weight, and $\mathbf{f}_i^{(4)}$ is generated by applying convolution on $\mathbf{f}_i^{(3)}$.
+With the fully-connected CRF, our proposed pixel-level relation learning method can adaptively capture the pixel dependencies to refine spatial pixel-wise attentions.
+As shown in Fig.~\ref{fig:attention_framework}, the attentions in irrelevant regions are removed for the refined spatial attention weight, which contributes to extracting more accurate AU-related features.

-We combine the two losses $E^{det}$ and $E^{crf}_i$ from Eqs.~\ref{eq:weight_loss} and~\ref{eq:crf}, which yields the complete loss for AU detection:

-Our framework is end-to-end trainable, where attentions and relations are learned with the supervision from the AU detection and the mean-field approximation of CRF-RNN.